datalakehouse/docs/docs/products/opensearch/reference.rst

-Reference material for Aiven for OpenSearch
+Reference material for DLH for OpenSearch
 ===========================================

 Find a set of quick lookup information sheets in this section.